jeromefroe/dotfiles/install.md

    git config --global push.default current git config --global --add url."git@github.com:".insteadOf "https://github.com/"
    ```

+1) Window Tiling Shortcuts

+   Go to System Settings > Keyboard > Keyboard Shortcuts > Windows.
+I like to use
+   Control + Option + Up/Down/Left/Right to move a window to the corresponding location on the
+   screen and Control + Option + Enter to fill the screen (these were the shortcuts I got used
+   to from the Magnet app before Mac supported window tiling shortcuts).

 ## 5. Get SSH and GPG Key From LastPass